 Ads on Google can feature your business locations and lead users to call or visit your locations.
 When people search for nearby businesses on Google.com or Google Maps (for example, “coffee near me”), they may see local search ads that feature your business locations.
-Set up location extensions to show local search ads.
-Call extensions are not eligible to show with local search ad formats.
+Set up location assets to show local search ads.
+Call assets are not eligible to show with local search ad formats.

 Here are some of the potential benefits of local search ads: